raynamharris/shell-novice/_episodes/06-loop.md

 the variable as a variable name and substitute its value in its place, rather than treat it as text or an external command.

-In this example, the list is three filenames: `basilisk.dat`, `minotaur.dat`, and `unicorn.dat`.
-Each time the loop iterates, it will assign a file name to the variable `filename` and run the `head` command.
-The first time through the loop,
-`$filename` is `basilisk.dat`.
-The interpreter runs the command `head` on `basilisk.dat` and pipes the first two lines to the `tail` command, which then prints the second line of `basilisk.dat`.
-For the second iteration, `$filename` becomes `minotaur.dat`.
-This time, the shell runs `head` on `minotaur.dat` and pipes the first two lines to the `tail` command, which then prints the second line of `minotaur.dat`.
-For the third iteration, `$filename` becomes `unicorn.dat`, so the shell runs the `head` command on that file, and `tail` on the output of that.
-Since the list was only three items, the shell exits the `for` loop.

 > ## Same Symbols, Different Meanings
 >